skyler2440/Skylers_PHP_and_SQL/README.md

 - DM me if you have any questions

-# My first step was to create a 3 part index file with seperate header, footer, and index files.
+## My first step was to create a 3 part index file with seperate header, footer, and index files.

-    -This can later be maipulated by way of Javascript or PHP
+    - This can later be maipulated by way of Javascript or PHP

+# Your first step...

+## When you get done all you should have is an HTML contact form

+###  Don't Copy/Paste...
+Write it so you learn it.

+    - Figure out how to set up a LAMP/WAMP/MAMP server.

+        - Stands for (Insert OS here) Apache Mysql PHP server

+        Bitnami is the easiest...

+    - Create a contact form

+        - Based on the above index.php file create a contact.php file

+            - You can build your own stylesheet

+            - You do not have to put the href in the header file

+            - You do not have to set up the php forms yet but, be sure to give each <input> tag an id attribute of your choosing this will be used later.

+            - Be sure to make sure that you call the header and footer

+## I will upload one on Monday.
+If I forget remind me.